hb20007/miniTeX/README.md

 The example input file is `ExampleSourceFile.txt` and the output file is `output1.txt`.

-It is assumed that environment variables for make, Flex, Bison and GCC are configured correctly and that the programs can be called from within the command prompt.
+It is assumed that environment variables for make, Flex, Bison and GCC are configured correctly and that the programs can be called from within the command line.

 **Linux & macOS:**